Abstract

 In view of Bosman’s critique of this Act, a significant scene in Willemsdorp highlights the potential dangers of hybridity in the colonial context.
 When Marjorie Jones, a coloured prostitute, pays Charlie Hendricks a visit at his apartment, he does not invite her to sit down, for, as we are told by the narrator, it ‘would be out of the question’ (Bosman 1977:79) for a white man to offer a coloured woman a seat in his home:

 [B]ut otherwise, when he lay with her on the divan, Charlie Hendricks could not detect that she was essentially different from a white girl that might have come to lie on the divan in his arms.
-And – although he was unconscious – he had also solved the problem as to how a white man had to act when a coloured girl came into his room.
+And – although of this, he was unconscious – he had also solved the problem as to how a white man had to act when a coloured girl came into his room.
 He couldn’t offer her a chair, but he could, the divan.
 (Bosman 1977:80)

 In this scene, the narrator’s opinions reflect those of the author.
 Davis (2006) investigates the source of multiple ironies in Bosman’s texts, focusing on the nature of the relationship between the author and the narrator and highlights Bosman’s lack of consistency in applying his authorial voice.
 Davis explains that at times, the distance between the author and narrator is a notable and definite one, whilst at other times, there is no clear distinction as to whether it is Bosman or the narrator’s voice (or both) that is heard between the lines (as is the case in many of his short stories).
 It is clear in this scene that the authorial voice highlights the hypocrisy of the racist values held by white men and reflects their ideology regarding the inequality of races.